-Dr. Jocelyn Celestin is an Albany, NY physician who specializes in pediatric allergy & immunology.
-His patients gave him an average rating of 4.5 out of 5 stars.
-He is affiliated with Albany Stratton VA Medical Center.
-Dr. Celestin takes Child Health Plus, Family Health Plus, and Medicaid, as well as other insurance carriers.
-He is accepting new patients.
-He graduated from the University of Montemorelos Faculty of Health Sciences and then he performed his residency at Loma Linda University Medical Center.
-Dr. Celestin has received distinctions including National Service Research Award and Faculty Salary Support Award from AAAAI.
+Dr. Jocelyn Celestin specializes in pediatric allergy & immunology.
+The average patient rating for Dr. Celestin is 4.5 stars out of 5.
+Dr. Celestin is affiliated with Albany Stratton VA Medical Center.
+He honors Child Health Plus, Family Health Plus, and Medicaid, in addition to other insurance carriers.
+He welcomes new patients.
+After completing medical school at the University of Montemorelos Faculty of Health Sciences, Dr. Celestin performed his residency at Loma Linda University Medical Center.
+His distinctions include: National Service Research Award and Faculty Salary Support Award from AAAAI.
 Dr. Celestin (or staff) speaks Spanish, French, and Haitian Creole.

-Dr. Hilaire Meuwissen specializes in allergy & immunology.
-Patient reviews placed him at an average of 4.5 stars out of 5.
-Dr. Meuwissen honors Child Health Plus, Fidelis, and Family Health Plus, as well as other insurance carriers.
+Dr. Hilaire Meuwissen sees patients in Delmar, NY.
+His medical specialty is allergy & immunology.
+His average rating from his patients is 4.5 stars out of 5.
+Dr. Meuwissen accepts several insurance carriers, including Child Health Plus, Fidelis, and Family Health Plus.

-Dr. James Demasi is an allergy & immunology specialist in Albany, NY.
-Dr. Demasi studied medicine at Albany Medical College.
-His patients gave him an average rating of 4.5 out of 5 stars.
+Dr. James Demasi is an allergist/immunologist.
+Patients rated Dr. Demasi highly, giving him an average of 4.5 stars out of 5.
 He accepts Child Health Plus, Family Health Plus, and Medicare insurance.
+He is a graduate of Albany Medical College.
 He is affiliated with Ellis Hospital.

 Conditions / Treatments